 In Japan and some parts of Europe, burdock is eaten as a vegetable.
 Burdock contains inulin, a natural dietary fiber, and is also used to improve digestion.
 As a root vegetable, it possesses considerably stronger antioxidant activity than common vegetables and fruits.
 In fact, recent studies confirm that burdock has prebiotic properties that could improve health.

 Despite the fact that burdock has been used for centuries to treat a variety of conditions, few scientific studies have examined its effects.
 Preliminary studies suggest topical application of burdock leaves may help treat burns.

 Burdock is native to Europe and Northern Asia, and is now widespread throughout the United States, where it grows as a weed.
 In Japan and parts of Europe, it is cultivated as a vegetable.

 A member of the daisy family, burdock is a stout, common weed with burrs that stick to clothing or animal fur.
-The plant grows to a height of about 3 - 4 feet.
+The plant grows to a height of about 3 to 4 feet.
 It has purple flowers that bloom between the months of June and October.
-Burdock has wavy, heart shaped leaves that are green on the top and whitish on the bottom.
-The deep roots, which are used medicinally, are brownish green, or nearly black on the outside.
+Burdock has wavy, heart-shaped leaves that are green on top and whitish on the bottom.
+The deep roots, which are used medicinally, are brownish-green, or nearly black on the outside.

-What's It Made Of?
+What is It Made Of?

 How to Take It

+Speak with your doctor regarding dosing.
 Topical preparations of burdock are also used for skin problems (such as eczema) and wounds.

-The use of herbs is a time honored approach to strengthening the body and treating disease.
-Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
-For these reasons, you should take herbs with care, under the supervision of a health care provider.
+The use of herbs is a time-honored approach to strengthening the body and treating disease.
+However, herbs can trigger side effects and interact with other herbs, supplements, or medications.
+For these reasons, you should take herbs with care, under the supervision of health care provider.